wulliy/wasteof-docs/README.md

 the "officially unofficial" wasteof.money developer documentation.

 # what
-a repository documentating everything that a developer might want to know about wasteof.money. the categories will hopefully guide you in the right direction to finding what you're looking for.
+a repository about documentating everything that a developer might want to know about wasteof.money. the categories will hopefully guide you in the right direction to finding what you're looking for.

 (note: "wasteof" is short for wasteof.money, in case you were confused about that)